engeir/hack-md-notes/volcano-ensemble-waveforms.md

 [![view-on-github](https://img.shields.io/badge/View%20on-GitHub-yellowgreen)](https://github.com/engeir/hack-md-notes/blob/main/volcano-ensemble-waveforms.md)

 This note looks into how the three different forcing strengths alter the temperature signal.
-That is, if we normalize and do not care about the amplitude of the signals, do the temperature show a similar shape across all three forcing strengths?
+That is if we normalize and do not care about the amplitude of the signals, does the temperature show a similar shape across all three forcing strengths?

 ## Individual without normalization